- Departure; Scheduled and tailor-made departure dates

 - Activities revolve around extensive game drives and exploratory hikes through this unparalleled landscape.

 - A trip to the fascinating Twyfelfontein San art engravings is not to be missed.

 - Namibia's first World Heritage Site, Twyfelfontein has the largest collection of petroglyphs (prehistoric rock art) in Africa.

 - Visit the Damara Living Museum and learn about the fascinating traditional culture of the Damara people.

 - This combination of Africa past and present makes for a truly unique and unforgettable experience.

-- After breakfast, air transfer to Ongava Lodge.
+- After breakfast, air transfer to Ongava Tented Camp.

-- Stylish Ongava Lodge is situated along the southern boundary of Etosha National Park in the privately-owned Ongava Game Reserve.
+- Stylish Ongava Tented Camp is situated along the southern boundary of Etosha National Park in the privately-owned Ongava Game Reserve.

 - From its beautiful vantage point overlooking a waterhole and the plains beyond, one can enjoy a plethora of game that arrives to drink.

-- Activities at Ongava Lodge revolve around day and night wildlife-viewing drives, visiting hides that overlook waterholes and walks with experienced guides.
+- Activities at Ongava Tented Camp revolve around day and night wildlife-viewing drives, visiting hides that overlook waterholes and walks with experienced guides.

 - A hide at the camp waterhole provides superb photographic opportunities.
 The Ongava Game Reserve features all the characteristic wildlife of the area, with both desert-adapted black and white rhino to be seen as well as lion.

 - Game drives and day trips into the easily accessible Okaukuejo area of Etosha National Park are rewarding, with sightings of lion, elephant, gemsbok, springbok, red hartebeest, and white and black rhino.

 - Guests at Ongava Tented Camp share a dedicated guide and Land Rover, ensuring the best possible nature experience at one of Africa's great wildlife destinations.